I know some of us are still basking in the summer sun and ignoring the fact that shorter school days are just around the corner.

 Don’t buy snack sizes.
 When it comes to lunches, don’t fall prey to snack-size options when planning school lunches.
 Buy a full-size bag of crackers and then make your own snack sizes with reusable containers to save a ton on snacks.
 Also make sure to pick up a reusable Lunch Kit like these ones to save on bags.

 Plan ahead.
-Take some time to check out all of the sales papers to find out where you can pick up the things on your list for the least amount of money! you can find all of the current Back to School sales for the best deals on school supplies to help save more!
+Take some time to check out all of the sales papers to find out where you can pick up the things on your list for the least amount of money!
 Also consider picking up a few extra school supplies while they are so inexpensive to have on hang during the year when you child runs out.

 Keep everything in perspective.
 Really, keep in mind that you are sending your kids to school to learn.
 Of course we want them to feel confident and we all know that looking great helps especially with older kids.
 But be careful that you are not sending the message that the way they look, or the things they have are more important that getting a great education!